200-HR Community Yoga Teacher Training

-- Yoga for special populations (including guest teachers from the community)
+- Facilitation for special populations (including guest teachers from the community

 Genevieve Yellin is a registered ERYT 500, Children’s Yoga Teacher (RCYT) and a Prenatal Yoga Teacher (RPYT); she is also a certified Professional Yoga Therapist (C-IAYT) through Integrative Yoga Therapy.
-Her professional background as an environmental research scientist (biochemistry) in the University system, before transitioning to full-time Yoga Therapy practice is evident in her approach to yoga therapy.
-Her teaching serves as an accessible bridge between the ancient teachings of Yoga and modern medical sciences.
-Genevieve is the Director of Sundara Yoga Therapy training in Austin, Texas, and is a Faculty member and mentor in the 300hr & 800hr Integrative Yoga Therapy C-IAYT certification programs worldwide.
-Genevieve is the Founder/Director of The Overcome Anxiety Project, a 501(c)3 nonprofit organization that amongst other initiatives, offers Trauma-Informed Yoga training to those who serve underserved communities.
-Her Trauma-Informed Yoga Therapy work is extensive, with a concentration in addiction/chemical dependency rehabilitation, chronic pain, cancer care, Alzheimer’s/Dementia, care-takers, pulmonary rehabilitation, and cardiac rehabilitation.
+Her professional background as an environmental research scientist (biochemistry) before transitioning to full-time yoga therapy practice is evident in her approach to yoga.
+Her teaching serves as an accessible bridge between the ancient teachings of yoga and modern medical sciences.
+Genevieve is the director of Sundara Yoga Therapy training in Austin, Texas, and is a faculty member and mentor in the 300hr & 800hr Integrative Yoga Therapy C-IAYT certification programs worldwide.
+Genevieve is the founder/director of The Overcome Anxiety Project, a 501(c)3 nonprofit organization that offers Trauma-Informed Yoga training to those who serve underserved communities.
+Her work focuses on addiction/chemical dependency rehabilitation, chronic pain, cancer care, Alzheimer’s/Dementia, care-takers, pulmonary rehabilitation, and cardiac rehabilitation.

 Shawn Kent MA, LPC, RYT is a licensed professional counselor and a registered yoga instructor.
 Shawn has spent the last fourteen years researching and applying mindfulness to treatment for youth and adults.
 He spent six years as a counselor at Austin Child Guidance Center where he developed and facilitated mindfulness-based yoga therapy groups for incarcerated adolescents.
-Shawn is currently the clinical director and director of youth services at Community Yoga Austin, where he runs mindfulness-based yoga therapy groups in Austin high schools.
-He also teaches weekly mindfulness-based relapse prevention groups to teens in outpatient rehabilitation at Teen and Family Services.
+Shawn is currently the clinical director at the Amala Foundation where he builds curriculum, facilitates wellness circles with youth, and trains teachers and youth development professionals in culturally responsive mindfulness and self-care.